-The certificate of mark registration is valid for ten years from the date of filing mark application and may be renewed for consecutive periods of ten years indefinitely.16 The renewal mark application may be submitted to the D/IPR within six months preceding the expiry of the registration.17 In case the owner of the registered mark or their legal representative fails to submit the mark renewal application within six months preceding the expiry of the registration, it can still be submitted in a grace period of another six months.
+The certificate of mark registration is valid for ten years from the date of filing of the mark application and may be renewed for consecutive periods of ten years indefinitely.17 The renewal mark application may be submitted to the D/IPR within six months preceding the expiry of the registration.18 In case the owner of the registered mark or their legal representative fails to submit the mark renewal application within six months preceding the expiry of the registration, it can still be submitted in a grace period of another six months, subject to late fees.
 The registration of renewal will not be granted if the owner of the registered mark or their legal representative fails to submit the request for affidavit of use/non-use in the sixth year.
-In this case, the owner of the registered mark or their legal representative can submit a request for affidavit of use/non-use before or together with a renewal application.

-14 Sub-Decree on the Implementation of the Trademark Law, Art.
+15 Sub-Decree on the Implementation of the Trademark Law, Art.
 21